sigasi/sigasi_insights/manual/tools.md

 If you use the Sigasi Studio/ Altera Quartus II integration, you can easily open VHDL files by double clicking on them in Quartus II.
-Sigasi Studio will be aware of the entire Quartus II project, so that you can perform project-wide searches and navigation actions in Sigasi.
+Sigasi Studio will be aware of the entire Quartus II project, so that you can perform project-wide searches and navigation actions in Sigasi Studio.
 Furthermore, if you add or remove files in the Quartus II project, these changes are automatically applied in Sigasi Studio.